APTrust/pharos/README.md

 Installing the Postgres gem on Mac with Postgres.app:

-`gem install pg -v 1.1.1 -- --with-pg-config=/Applications/Postgres.app/Contents/Versions/9.5/bin/pg_config`
+`gem install pg -v 1.1.3 -- --with-pg-config=/Applications/Postgres.app/Contents/Versions/latest/bin/pg_config`

+If you have only one version of Postgres installed, substitute version number (e.g. 9.5 or 10.0) for 'latest' in the path above.

 ### Additional Configuration